-- 24 round Lindt truffles
+- 24 Lindt white chocolate truffles

 - 6 orange Starburst candies

-Preheat the oven to 350 F. Line cupcake pans with 24 liners.
+- Preheat the oven to 350 F. Line cupcake pans with 24 liners.
 Sift together the flour, baking powder, baking soda, and salt in a medium bowl.
 Set aside for now.

-Combine the butter and sugar in the bowl of a large stand mixer fitted with a paddle attachment.
+- Combine the butter and sugar in the bowl of a large stand mixer fitted with a paddle attachment.
 Mix on medium-high speed until light and fluffy, about 2-3 minutes.

 - With the mixer running on low, add a third of the flour mixture, then when the flour streaks have disappeared, add half of the sour cream.
 Add half of the remaining flour, the rest of the sour cream, then finish with the last of the flour.
 Stop the mixer and scrape down the bottom and sides of the bowl with a rubber spatula to fully mix the batter.

-Fill the cupcake tins until they’re two-thirds full, then bake at 350 for 20-22 minutes, until they start to brown and a toothpick inserted into the center comes out clean.
+- Fill the cupcake tins until they’re two-thirds full, then bake at 350 for 20-22 minutes, until they start to brown and a toothpick inserted into the center comes out clean.
 Cool the cupcakes completely before frosting.

 - Scrape down the sides of the bowl, then beat again on medium speed until light and fluffy, 2-3 minutes.
 You can add more milk or sugar, if desired, to get the consistency you want.

-- Divide the frosting in half, and mix the semisweet chocolate into one half to make chocolate frosting.
+- Divide the frosting in half, and mix the melted chocolate into one half to make chocolate frosting.
 Color the remaining half with a few drops of yellow food coloring.

-Fit a piping bag with a coupler and a multi-opening tip.
+- Fit a piping bag with a coupler and a multi-opening tip.
 Fill the bag with the chocolate frosting.
 Pipe a swirl of frosting on top of the cupcakes, covering the top completely, then go around the edge of the cupcakes several more times, building up the sides so that the frosting looks like a nest.

-Fit a second piping bag with a coupler and a small star tip.
+- Fit a second piping bag with a coupler and a small star tip.
 Fill the bag with the yellow frosting.
 Pipe small stars all over each Twinkie until it is covered.
 Pipe a swoop onto each side of the cake for wings, and add a tail on top.

-Press a round truffle on top of each Twinkie for the chick’s head.
+- Press a round truffle on top of each Twinkie for the chick’s head.
 Refrigerate the cupcakes briefly to set the frosting, which will give you more stability to finish decorating the head.
 Pipe yellow frosting stars all over the surface of each truffle.